AlreadyBored/nodejs-assignments/assignments/graphql-service/assignment.md

    You can use only one "findMany" call per loader to consider this task completed.
    3.1. npm run test-loader
    3.2. npm run test-loader-prime
-   Further optimizations to successfully pass the tests.
+   When you query all users, you don't have to use the database again when you want to find subs.
+   Pre-place users in the appropriate dataloader cache.
+   To determine if a user is a sub you need to do the appropriate join ([include](https://www.prisma.io/docs/reference/api-reference/prisma-client-reference#include)).
-   You can use [graphql-parse-resolve-info](https://github.com/graphile/graphile-engine/tree/master/packages/graphql-parse-resolve-info) package to parse GraphQLResolveInfo.
+   But only do a join when you need it.
+You can use [graphql-parse-resolve-info](https://github.com/graphile/graphile-engine/tree/master/packages/graphql-parse-resolve-info) package to parse GraphQLResolveInfo to determine if subs are expected in the response.

 ### Info:
 It is forbidden to add new npm dependencies.